inspec/inspec/docs-chef-io/content/inspec/cli.md

   1  usage or general error
   2  error in plugin system
   3  fatal deprecation encountered
+  5  invalid profile signature
-  100  normal exit, at least one test failed
+  6  mandatory profile signing mode enabled and no signature found 100  normal exit, at least one test failed
   101  normal exit, at least one test skipped but none failed 172  chef license not accepted
 ```

-Below are some examples of using `exec` with different test locations:
+Below are some examples of using `exec` with different test locations.
+If you are using the **mandatory profile signing** feature, you may need to pass an extra option for certain fetchers that do not support signed profiles yet.

-Since with Chef InSpec version above **6.0.0**, using a signed profile with Chef InSpec commands can be enabled as a mandatory default behaviour by using feature flag `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` in environment.<br>
-InSpec executions using an Automate, Supermarket, GIT or an URL based profiles will then require using `--allow-unsigned-profile` flag.
-You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br><br>

 Chef Automate: